Easy Korean Rice Balls (Jumeokbap)

 How to Make Korean Rice Balls (Jumeokbap)

-2. Egg and Pickled Radish Rice Balls
+Egg & Pickled Radish

 This version gets its bright yellow color from mashed egg yolks, which add richness and a creamy texture.
 The sweet-sour crunch of Korean pickled radish (danmuji) balances the flavor beautifully.
 A little mayo helps hold everything together.

-Pro Tips for Rolling Perfect Jumeokbap
+Tips for Perfect Rice Balls

 - Glove up (and oil up): Lightly oiling disposable gloves helps keep the rice from sticking to your hands.
 It also makes rolling smoother and more uniform.
+Use light pressure so the rice holds together without becoming too dense.

 - Keep them bite-sized: If the rice balls are too big, they may fall apart.
-Aim for 1½ to 2 inches in diameter—just enough to stay intact and still be snackable.
+Aim for 1½ to 2 inches in diameter, just enough to stay intact and still be snackable.

 Love this recipe?
 Rate it and share your experience in the comments below!
 On Instagram?
 Tag me to showcase your creation.
 For more delicious recipes, subscribe to our newsletter!